10 Best Cafès With Rice Terrace Views in Ubud: My Secret Spots for 2026

 Don’t have time now?📌 Save it for later!

-Between the fields are small paths lined with little warungs, food stalls, guest houses, and some extremely cute cafes, where you can sit, sipping your morning coffee and enjoying the sun, or finding shelter from the pouring rain that sometimes hits Ubud.
+Through the fields are narrow paths lined with hidden warungs, local food stalls, and guest houses.
+Hidden among them are some extremely cute cafes, the kind of places where you can spend hours sipping your morning coffee under the Balinese sun or finding a cozy shelter when the tropical rain inevitably hits.

-My favorite cafes with rice terrace views in Ubud are located on the Sweet Orange Trail and the Sari Organic Walk, with some scattered around lesser-known rice fields.
-Wherever you stop here, you can be sure the view will not disappoint.
+Most of my favorite cafes with rice terrace views in Ubud are tucked along the Sweet Orange Trail or the Sari Organic Walk, with a few gems scattered around the quieter, lesser-known fields of Penestanan.
+Honestly, no matter where you choose to stop, you can be sure the view will be nothing short of breathtaking.

 1. Joglo Organik